siriobalmelli/fastfec/README.md

 If you're not using Meson, but [Linking](#i-want-to-link-against-this-library)
 	is not an option for you,
 	drop me a line and I'll see if I can help.

+## Cross-compilation
+TODO: ARM is on the docket for cross-compilation support. \
+Check back here soon.

 ## Hacking Notes